jimmyangel/photoblog/content/posts/2021-01-13-christmas-with-the-fam-oregon/post.md

     photourl: 2020-12-feliz-navidad-2.jpg
   - photocaption: In the meantime ... some choose the warmer waters
     photourl: 2020-12-feliz-navidad-3.jpg
-  - photocaption: and then some more join.
+  - photocaption: and then some more join in.
     photourl: 2020-12-feliz-navidad-4.jpg
+  - photocaption: A short beach walk ...
+    photourl: 2020-12-feliz-navidad-5.jpg
 ---